sendbird/sendbird-platform-sdk-java/docs/UserApi.md

 <a name="viewNumberOfChannelsWithUnreadMessages"></a>
 # **viewNumberOfChannelsWithUnreadMessages**
-> InlineResponse20018 viewNumberOfChannelsWithUnreadMessages(userId, apiToken, customTypes, superMode)
+> ViewNumberOfChannelsWithUnreadMessagesResponse viewNumberOfChannelsWithUnreadMessages(userId, apiToken, customTypes, superMode)

 View number of channels with unread messages